-It would be best if you fertilized your carrots plants once a week with compost or manure.
+Fertilize your carrots once a week with compost or manure.
 How often you fertilize your plants will depend on how much food they can absorb.
-For example, if the plant is getting enough water and sunlight, it should only need to be fertilized once every two weeks.
+If the plant is getting enough water and sunlight, it should only need to be fertilized once every two weeks.

 You may also want to use fish emulsion as an organic alternative since this provides vitamins that help strengthen the carrots’ immunity from diseases.
 Healthier plants also do far better against pest attacks.
 However, the fish emulsion does not have nitrogen, so adding some fertilizer is necessary when using fish emulsion alone.